 On July 3, 2013, the Company acquired Redwood Systems, Inc. (Redwood), a provider of LED lighting solutions and integrated sensor networks for data centers and buildings.
-Redwood was acquired for an initial payment of \$10.0 million with the potential for additional consideration of up to \$37.25 million and retention payments of up to \$11.75 million, if net sales reach various levels of up to \$55.0 million over various periods through July 31, 2015.
+Redwood was acquired for \$22.4 million consisting of an initial payment of \$10.0 million and contingent consideration with an estimated fair value of \$12.4 million.
+The contingent consideration is payable in 2015 and could range from zero to \$37.25 million and the amount to be paid for the contingent consideration will be based on achievement of sales targets for Redwood products with the maximum level of payout reached with \$55.0 million of sales by July 31, 2015.
+There are also retention amounts payable in 2015 of up to \$11.75 million, based on the same revenue targets.